NikyAviator/juliakocevasV2/README.md

 # juliakocevasV2

 This is a rework for my sisters website.
-I will redo it with React, Express, NodeJs &amp; Tailwind CSS.
+I will redo it with React (Vite), Express, NodeJs &amp; Tailwind CSS.